axelvaldez/radical-companies/_posts/rfiction/2023-03-04-sparked-by-greed.markdown

  <p class="_speakera">Yeah an&hellip;</p>
  <p class="_speakerb">&hellip; but the thing is that we gets to decide what is or isn&rsquo;t a contribution.
 Everybody in the company decides.
 I had to think about that for a bit.
 And then I got very, very angry,</p>
  <p class="_speakera">Why?
 I can ask why, right?</p>
  <p class="_speakerb">Because nobody had said so.
 Because it was invisible and then it became so obvious.
-We thinkg of ourselves as so smart, but we never saw this power.
+We think of ourselves as so smart, but we never saw this&hellip; power?
+It was like a veil got lifted off and I could see clearly.
 I wanted to cry and punch the walls at the same time.
 I maena, WHY DO WE NEED BOSSES?</p>
  <p class="_speakera">OK, OK.
 Calm down.
 Drop a &rsquo;lude.</p>
  <p class="_speakerb">Oh, I am calmed.
 You should have seen me when I first realized it.</p>
  <p class="_speakera">I think I did.</p>